Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 - Subsidising educational visits or extended day activities to allow all pupils to attend.

 Timetabling of these interventions ensures a pupils’ classroom learning is not affected and all interventions link to the current learning taking place within the classroom.

-The Headteacher reports to the Governor Strategy Group as part of the analysis of pupil achievement data impact of interventions.
-Any necessary actions may form part of the Strategic Plan or a recommendation may be made to the Governor Finance and Personnel Group.
+The Headteacher reports to the Governor Body as part of the analysis of pupil achievement data impact of interventions.
+Any necessary actions may form part of the Strategic Plan or a recommendation may be made at the Full Governing Body Meetings.